TOAST-DOCS/Gamebase/en/oper-ban.md

 #### (2) Message
 Enter messages for banned users.
 Can be registered in many languages, and for other language users, 'Default Language' will show.
 To add a language, click **+** on the right, and if there's any other languages you want on the list, contact [Customer Center](https://toast.com/support/inquiry).
+Click **Auto Translate to Default Language** and messages in default language are translated into a language set for each item.

 ## AppGuard

 > <font color="red">[Note]</font>
-> This service is available only for NHN Cloud Cloud AppGuard users.
+> This service is available only for NHN Cloud AppGuard users.

 ![gamebase_ban_09_201812_en](https://static.toastoven.net/prod_gamebase/gamebase_ban_09_201812_en.png)